-Stacey Harwood, Managing Editor, was until recently a policy analyst for the New York State Public Service Commission, the agency that regulates gas, electric, water, and telephone service in New York State.
+Stacey Harwood-Lehman, Managing Editor, was until recently a policy analyst for the New York State Public Service Commission, the agency that regulates gas, electric, water, and telephone service in New York State.
 Her poems and essays have been published or are forthcoming in The LA Times, Michigan Quarterly Review, Humor, Lit, Saveur, Tablet, the Wall Street Journal and elsewhere.
 Paul Muldoon selected her poem Contributors' Notes for The Best American Poetry 2005.
 She is the poet laureate of the New York City Greenmarket and she teaches "Food Narratives" at the New School in New York City.

 Lera Auerbach, The Trouble Clef.
 Lera is among the most widely performed composers of her generation.
 She has composed major works for orchestra, ballet, chamber ensemble, chorus, and opera, and is a concert pianist and award-winning poet.
 Her new ballet, “The Little Mermaid,” will receive its American premiere in 2010 by the San Francisco Ballet.
 Lera is writing an opera based on her stage play “Gogol” for Vienna’s Theater an der Wien for premiere in 2011, and will be composer-in-residence with the Dresden Staatskapelle Orchestra the same year.